mariechion/mi4p/README.md

 #>   ..$ Bio.Rep    : int [1:10] 1 2 3 4 5 6 7 8 9 10
 ```

-It s the dataset shipped with package.
+It is the dataset shipped with package.

 ```r
 save(datasim, file="datasim.RData", compress = "xz")